bruceborrett/meteor-autoform-map/README.md

 **onRendered** function called when map is rendered. [google.maps.Map](https://developers.google.com/maps/documentation/javascript/reference#Map) will be passed as an argument.

+**onPlaceChanged** function called when selected place has changed either by clicking on the map or selecting a place from the searchbox.
+A single object is passed to the function.
+The object contains the formatted address and the latlng coordinates of the selected place.

 **reverse** if set to `true` lat.lng will be reversed to lng.lat.
 Works only with strings.